 A common assault can also take place through unauthorised touching, even if the other person is not fearful for their immediate personal safety.
 This is called ‘battery’, and can happen even if no injuries are inflicted, or the injuries are very minor.

-The maximum penalty for common assault is two years’ imprisonment.
+The maximum penalty for common assault is two years’ imprisonment and/or a fine of $5,500.

 For other types of assaults, the nature and degree of injury occasioned (caused) can be an important factor in determining the applicable maximum penalty, as well as the penalty which is ultimately imposed.